kainwei/kubernete_wordpress_postgresql/README.md

 wordpress              LoadBalancer   10.109.192.3   <pending>     80:32028/TCP   4m38s
 wordpress-postgresql   ClusterIP      None           <none>        5432/TCP       4m38s
 ```

-Use port-forward to export the wordpress service port to see the page:
+Use port-forward to export the wordpress service port to see the page temporarily:
 ```
 # kubectl port-forward wordpress-7467bc8b64-494fv 80:80 --address 0.0.0.0
 Forwarding from 0.0.0.0:80 -> 80
 ```

-Then put the public ip of your host, you can see the wordpress page:
+Then put the public ip of your host into the browser and you can see the wordpress page:
 ![Kiku](screenshot/wordpress_first.png)

 ## Open Redis plugin
 After create account as the instruction, we can login to wordpress and in the dashboard page click 'plugin':
 ![Kiku](screenshot/wp_dashboard.png)

 In the plugin page, put 'redis' to top right's search tool and enter, we can see the 'redis object cache' plugin and under this, click the 'Activate':
 ![Kiku](screenshot/activate_redis.png)

 Then the Activate turn to Settings, click it and it would display the redis plugin configuration interface, click the 'Enable Object cache':
 ![Kiku](screenshot/enable_redis_cache.png)

 If you see the 'Connected' status in the page, it means redis cache is working now:
 ![Kiku](screenshot/redis_success.png)